Blaize Pengilly 00:09

 Nathan Walsh 23:17

 And the point being, that's not true, all that, you know, there's plenty of places you can go where you get you get that full benefit.
 And so, you know, you don't have to take that right, you don't have to take it.
 I think if we can deal with what are the practical ways that people can go about switching their mortgages over there, maybe you talk about some of the costs are involved in that sort of process and some of the fees that may be involved for borrowers as they go through that journey and navigating, switching for the very first time.
 Yeah, so you know, really, as you say, refinancing may not be free.
 And so really the two places you want to keep an eye on one, the cost of the cost of leaving your current lender.
 And then secondly, what are, if anything, the costs of your new new lender.
 And so when you're leaving your existing lender, there can be things like two strategies.
 In particular, if you're on a fixed rates line, you sort of locked into a period of time and that fixed rate period hasn't expired, there's quite likely to be a break fee if you're wanting to leave that.
 And that can be extensive.
 And often it does make sense to wait until the end of the fixed rate period, before you refinance.
 Unless the benefit in terms of the rates you're saving more than enough to offset that brightfield.
 So that's really the first one and then secondly, I mean, keep an eye not not all lenses are the same.
 They have application fees, and just you know, there's a bunch of other in the fine print.
 And so again, that really does come back to the point earlier around.
 Often the comparison rate will be a really good signal to say, look, there's there's some things to be wary of here, right.
 There's some other costs other than the actual headline interest rate that you're going to be charging.
 Now we'd be the first one to put up we believe that this should be a free ride.
 So you know, there are lenders out there, we've put a female on that lease saying, you know, there is no application fee, there's no ongoing fees, there's just none of that.
 And so real opportunity to work with lenders who don't, who not stinging you in the fine print like that.
 Absolutely, Nathan, and the company has been busy.
 I think I recall back in 2014, that sort of abolished and exit fees, which make the cost sort of easy for borrowers to go through.
 But in terms of the process of going through and switching your mortgage, so I've got my home loan, for the very first time I've gone through that initial journey, it's been maybe three or four years.
 Talk to us about some of the processes involved with refinance your mortgage, because you do have to get another valuation at some point to consider whether or not you actually can refinance and maybe not pay this other cost again, which is Lindsborg insurance, that would be awesome to get your your take on that.
 Yes, I think that's probably important to sort of think about where you only journey I mean, Dennis, you're sort of saying up front, many people start with first home buyer, they may have to borrow well about 80%.
 And then they've had the LM my insurance, etc, in place.
 But particularly if you're in a position where you've now had the property for a couple of years, you've paid off some of your loan, you've potentially had the benefit of your property.
 Now being worth more you can, you can be in a category where all of a sudden, that's not required anymore for the loan, there's an opportunity that your housing pay down your loan, you become for the from the lenders point of view, a lower risk borrower, and therefore, the opportunity to get a better deal than maybe what was available for you when you first bought the property.
 So really just being aware of those opportunities, as things progressed, there is a process where you are going to go through and have to put in a new application as a refinance component.
 So that is about understanding you as a borrower, understanding your finances, as you say that, the collateral and the wrist.
 But again, I think those are processes that can be so much easier than people may remember, as this has moved from being able to fill out a bunch of paper based forms, there's a lot of complexity, a lot of these online is much, much easier to be able to go through, for example, through a modern platform to be able to download the data directly from your bank account.
 So to populate all the financial ports, depending on the property that valuation can be an automated process.
 But clearly, for some particularly more expensive properties, there's probably a need to have a value of come and step through as well.
 So all of those steps along the way.
-But I think the point being people can underestimate the benefit, and simply not recognize that Yeah, so maybe it takes you a little bit of time in an evening to get the information together excellently putting it online can be very quick, once you've got yourself sorted out, then a few steps to upload a pay slip to organize that the value of coming in, check it out.
+But I think the point being people can underestimate the benefit, and simply not recognise that Yeah, so maybe it takes you a little bit of time in an evening to get the information together excellently putting it online can be very quick, once you've got yourself sorted out, then a few steps to upload a pay slip to organise that the value of coming in, check it out.
 But the payoff of accumulated the process might be a couple of hours work, you know, might be 50, or $60,000.
 Right?
 And so simply simply the point put the question is, you know, what's the hourly rate you're earning at work, right?
 And if you're someone who is earning, you know, 10 to $10,000, an hour or more, maybe that's not worth your time.
-But for the rest of this, that's a it's a pretty big payoff of just taking a little bit of a step, you know, just to organize a few of those components and make sure that you're, you're getting a better deal.
+But for the rest of this, that's a it's a pretty big payoff of just taking a little bit of a step, you know, just to organise a few of those components and make sure that you're, you're getting a better deal.

 Blaize Pengilly 28:10